 1853, September 19, Treaty with the Cow Creek Umpqua tribe, Ratified April 12, 1854, A reservation is established within their territory separate from the Umpqua reservation (inland), the Cow Creek Umpqua Reservation.
 The Cow Creek people are removed to the Umpqua reservation in 1855 (unknown date) likely due to the Rogue River war.
 (First ratification date for two treaties on the West coast, Rogue River and Cow Creek.)
 The Cow Creek Umpqua reservation remains largely a mystery as to how long it existed, with rare records and no map yet found.

 1854, November 15, Treaty with the Rogue River, ratified March 3rd, 1855.
-This is the second treaty from this period for the tribe, and they allow other tribes, Chasta Costas to share the Table Rock Reservation and respecify that they agree to move to a permanent reservation later.
+This is the fourth treaty from this period for the tribe.
+This treaty allows other tribes, Chasta Costas to share the Table Rock Reservation and respecify that they agree to move to a permanent reservation later.

 1854, November 29, Treaty with the Umpqua and Kalapuya, the tribes of the upper Umpqua River (Umpqua) and Yoncalla Kalapuyans sell their lands and remove to the temporary Umpqua reservation (Inland) with an agreement to remove to a permanent reservation later.
 The treaty is ratified March 3, 1855.

 1854, March 25, Treaty with the Tualatin.
 Joel Palmer negotiates this treaty without instructions to do so by the Indian office.
-The Tualatin and Palmer meet and they air their grievances against the settlers and their situation.
+The Tualatin approach Palmer first and they air their grievances against the settlers and their situation.
 Palmer takes the opportunity to write a treaty but the treaty has little chance of ratification. [unratified]

 Willamette Valley Treaty (Kalapuya etc. 1855) [ratified]